 Connie Mercier greets visitors and hikers at the Rockfish Gap Tourist Information Center.

-One of those friendly faces is Connie Mercier, a volunteer at the Rockfish Gap Tourist Information Center.
+One of those friendly faces is Connie Mercier, a volunteer at the Rockfish Gap Tourist Information Center and a "2000 miler", the honorary title given to those who complete the entire trail.
 In addition to shuttling hikers, Mercier is one of many in the community who help at the A.T.
 Thru-Hiker Hostel, a service Grace Evangelical Lutheran Church provides during the high trail activity months of May and June.

 In 2012, the Appalachian Trail Conservancy designated Waynesboro as an Appalachian Trail Community™, recognizing the city’s commitment to the Trail and its visitors.
 “Waynesboro is often described as one of the friendliest trail towns, and that can be attributed to the collective work of community members and businesses providing rides, meals, and lodging, as well as great conversation and big smiles,” says Amy Allamong, Waynesboro’s Appalachian Trail Community Ambassador.